henriwoodcock/torch-to-tf-lite/readme.md

 - `change_ordering`: (`default=False`).
 Change to `True` to change shape of images from Torch format to Tensorflow format.
 (Currently only works for `3x224x224` images).

+## Examples

+There are several examples available in the examples folder and more to be added.
+Go to them [here](examples).

 #### Quick fix to an issue